gsemet/dopplerr/README.md

     sudo ./bootstrap.sh
     ./install.sh prod

-This will install subdlsrv in a local virtual environment will all its dependencies without messing with your system's Python environment.
+This will install doppplerr in a local virtual environment will all its dependencies without messing with your system's Python environment.

 ### Installing in your system